pharriso/rocketchat/README.md

 Run the playbook as follows.
 You mght need additional flags to specify ssh user etc

-ansible-playbook -i <server name>, site.yml

-Example

-ansible-playbook -i 34.243.192.128, site.yml -u centos
+ansible-playbook -i rocket.example.com, site.yml -u centos

 Disable email validation for new users
 ------------